 - Compresses or soaks using sterile salt water (saline) or certain antiseptics, may be advised if there are large areas of raw skin.
 This is to reduce the chance of infection and to stop raw skin from becoming too dry.

-- If your PV is going through a flare up, you may be advised to protect the skin and mouth from roughness as much as possible.
-For example, avoid contact sports, eat soft bland food, and use cream or ointment to protect skin from friction.
+- If your pemphigus vulgaris is going through a flare-up, you may be advised to protect the skin and mouth from roughness as much as possible.
+For example, avoid contact sports, eat soft bland food and use cream or ointment to protect skin from friction.

-- Antifungal medication (usually drops or pastilles) helps if thrush infects the mouth, throat or gullet area.
+- Antifungal medication (usually drops or pastilles) helps if thrush infects the mouth or throat.

 Various other medicines and treatments have been used with some success.
-Plasmapheresis, intravenous immunoglobulin and rituximab (a monoclonal antibody) may be tried if your PV does not respond to high doses of steroids.
+Plasmapheresis, intravenous immunoglobulin and rituximab (a monoclonal antibody) may be tried if your pemphigus vulgaris does not respond to high doses of steroids.
 Sometimes they may also be tried in combination with steroid tablets.
-Research continues to find better treatments or the best combination of treatments to treat PV.
+Research continues to find better treatments or the best combination of treatments to treat pemphigus vulgaris.

 If left untreated

-With treatment, blisters usually heal and stop forming, and the risk of death is greatly reduced.
-Many patients with PV are able to have long periods of inactive disease (remission).
+With treatment blisters usually heal and stop forming, and the risk of death is greatly reduced.
+Many patients with pemphigus vulgaris are able to have long periods of inactive disease (remission).
 However, treatment does not always work well and side-effects from treatment can sometimes be serious.
-About 1 in 10 people with PV die of their condition or as a consequence of severe side-effects from treatment.
-Older people are more likely to have side-effects or die as a result of PV.
+About 1 in 10 people with pemphigus vulgaris die of their condition or as a consequence of severe side-effects from treatment.
+Older people are more likely to have side-effects or die as a result of pemphigus vulgaris.

 Further reading and references